Analysis drives performance

-With indexed performance measurement, company performance can be better evaluated because it shows performance independent of external factors, such as economic or business cycles, the ups and downs of exchange rates and raw material prices and extraordinary events such as mergers & acquisitions.
+With indexing operating performance, company performance can be better evaluated because it shows performance independent of external factors, such as economic or business cycles, the ups, and downs of exchange rates and raw material prices and extraordinary events such as mergers & acquisitions.

 - Indexed Compensation

 Indexed compensation compares company performance with a market index.
 This indexed performance measurement motivates for profitable growth that target-based compensation systems typically hinder, even if growth targets are used.
 More about Indexed Compensation.